ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 ### Test results
 Provide evidence that the tests have been run and the results of the tests (e.g. screenshot).

+#### Code quality

+To ensure code quality, standard conventions for Python from PEP8, PEP257 were used

+[what did the linting tell you]

 ### Continuous integration
 Consider using GitHub Actions (or other) to establish a continuous integration pipeline.
 If you do so then please provide a link to the .yml and a screenshot of the results of a workflow run.